matomatical/8bIT-Project/README.md

 #### Deployment Instructions

-Once you have those installed, you'll be able to follow these steps to get the project from the bitbucket repository and into Unity.
+Once you have those installed, you'll be able to follow these steps to get the project from the Bitbucket repository and into Unity.

 * First you'll want to create a folder for the repository, and then download the repository and put it in that folder.
 * Next, you'll want to open up Unity.